nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_codes.md

 <tr>
 <td>20006</td>
 <td>ITK3 Header validation failure</td>
 <td>The ITK3 Header resources or elements are not correct or understandable.
-For example, ITK3 Bundle or ITK3 Message Header.</td>
+For example, ITK3 Bundle or ITK3 MessageHeader.</td>
 </tr>
 <tr>
 <td>20007</td>
 <td>Duplicate Message received</td>
 <td>Bundle with this message identifier has already been processed.
-A payload with this ITK3 Message Header identifier has already been received and processed by this recipient.</td>
+A payload with this ITK3 MessageHeader identifier has already been received and processed by this recipient.</td>
 </tr>
 <tr>
 <td>20008</td>